janneshopman/RKSymFoam/README.md

 pnPredCoef      1;
 pRefCell        0;
 pRefValue       0;
-LES             false;
 }
 </pre>

 * All available schemes are based on the Butcher Tableau and can be found in the libraries/RungeKuttaSchemes directory
 * Cases are run exactly the same way as by any other OpenFOAM solver
 * A transport model has to be chosen in the constant/tansportProperties file, similar to the usage of pimplFoam.
-This will be used if the LES variable above is set to true.
 * A turbulence model has to be chosen in the constant/turbulenceProperties file, similar to the usage of pimpleFoam.
-This will be used if the LES variable above is set to true.
-* If running DNS, set LES to false, as shown above.
-In this case the chosen model will not be used, but needs to be present as dummy variable.
+* If you want to run a DNS, set the transport model to Newtonian (1) and the simulation type to laminar (2), as demonstrated below.
-* Example transport model, in constant/transportProperties add the line:
+* 1. In constant/transportProperties add the line:

 <pre>
 transportModel  Newtonian;
 </pre>

-* Example turbulence model, create the file constant/turbulenceProperties:
+* 2. Create the file constant/turbulenceProperties:
 <pre>
 FoamFile
 {